Child Height Calculator

-For boys, the margin of error is 2.1 inches, and for girls the margin is 1.7 inches.
-Please note that this future height calculator was developed by research on a group of Caucasian children, so it can be less accurate for kids of other ethnicities.
+For boys, the margin of error is 2.1 inches, and for girls, the margin is 1.7 inches.
+Please note that this future child height calculator was developed by research on a group of Caucasian children so it may be less accurate for kids of other ethnicities.

 - Let's calculate the mid-parental height:

 (mother's height + father's height)/2

 - For a girl's future height, subtract 2½ in (or 6,5 cm):